|

 easy to love, and that’s what makes it so easy for me to love him.
 I know that makes no sense at

+all, but it is true nonetheless.
 Call it betrayal if you want, but it isn’t.
 Blame him for changing me if you

-I am his betrayal.
+like.
+He has changed me…in so many ways.
+2 Harry Potter's Betrayal I am his betrayal.
 Harry Potter's Betrayal.
 It's hardly the worst label I've

-So many lovely terms of endearment, from anonymous Howlers and letters to
+worn in my life.
+Death Eating scum Manipulative shit Evil conniving bastard So many lovely terms of endearment, from anonymous Howlers and letters to

 the Prophet and the Quibbler.
 From hisses in Diagon Alley pitched just low enough that I can hear